UniOfGreenwich/ace-2023_-team-0/README.md

 <b>Figure 1:Flow diagram to add a new network connection in nm-connection-editor</b>
 <br><br>

+(Note: The above flow chart, made in consideration of following static IP address configuration and HPC purpose only.)

 In the head node, the nm-connection editor saves all the network configuration files in etc/sysconfig/network-scripts/ directory.